Low Carb Fennel and Cream of Celery Soup is a pleasantly creamy and satisfying meal. Made from wholesome ingredients, it’s low carb & gluten-free

 My family loves soup and this one did not disappoint!
 And it’s funny because my daughter will tell anyone who asks that she doesn’t like celery.
 She thinks she likes it with peanut butter and raisins on top (ants on a log) but she doesn’t.
 She’ll pick-off the raisins, lick-out the peanut butter and leave the celery abandoned and alone on the plate.
 Poor celery.
 I don’t blame her really, raw celery has a bit of a funny taste and it’s not especially my favorite raw vegetable either, but cooked until it’s sweet like in this creamy celery soup, and I’m a real fan!

 Traditional Cream of Celery Soup calls for adding a velouté to thicken the soup.
 Velouté is a sauce made from chicken stock and a roux — butter and flour cooked together until thick.
 A roux = lots of carbs and gluten.
 I didn’t want either in my soup so I used cauliflower.
 Yes, I said cauliflower.
-Cauliflower was the perfect choice to add body and thickness to this creamy celery and fennel soup and it keeps it low carb and gluten-free.
+Cauliflower was the perfect choice to add body and thickness to this fennel cream of celery soup and it keeps it low carb and gluten-free.
 It’s simply wonderful.
 I think you will agree.

 This soup has a couple of steps, but they are very easy; the stove and the blender do most of the work.

 What ‘s that?
 Oh, you don’t like celery?
-One taste of this Creamy Celery and Fennel Soup and you will be a believer!
+One taste of this Fennel and Cream of Celery Soup and you will be a believer!
 And the rotisserie chicken?
 Perfect, tender, moist delicious.
 You’ll be thanking me!

 Other easy rotisserie chicken recipes: Bangalore Chicken Curry